 We’ll continue to monitor the healing process and are available should you have any questions or concerns.

-Dr. Laro and Dr. Poston are true experts in the field of periodontics.
+Dr. Laro, Dr. Poston, and Dr. Wade are true experts in the field of periodontics.
 There are various reasons you may need gum surgery, such as:

 - Severe periodontal disease